 - Evaporated Milk: Evaporated milk is thick and creamy, which lends to the perfect texture for our cheese sauce.
-Note that this is UNSWEETENED condensed milk–do not use a sweetened version.
+Use unsweetened milk.

 - Cornstarch: Cornstarch is used here as a thickening agent.
 I prefer it over flour since cornstarch simply has more thickening power.

 - Hot Sauce: Use any hot sauce you like.
 Something classic like Frank’s works great.
-You can leave this out if you don’t want any heat.
+You can leave this out if you don’t want any heat, but it’s delicious.

 Cheddar cheese is the best option for that classic nacho cheese flavor and it melts well.
 You could use monterey jack or colby instead.
 And the pepper jack adds a little bit more spice, which I love!